Top 10 Common 3D Print Issues with Pictures & How to Solve

 4. Incorrect Temperature or Material Mismatch

 Different materials require specific bed temperatures for proper adhesion.
-For instance, PLA typically adheres well at 50–60°C, while ABS may need 100–110°C. Using the wrong temperature settings can lead to adhesion problems, one of the common 3D Print Issues with Pictures that highlight uneven first layers or warping.
+For instance, PLA typically adheres well at 50–60°C, whereas ABS may require temperatures of 100–110°C. Using the wrong temperature settings can lead to adhesion problems, a common 3D print issue that often results in uneven first layers or warping.

 How to Make the First Layer Stick Properly